Bank of England presses pause on rate cuts, highlights ‘gradual approach’

 Kyle Chapman, foreign exchange analyst at Ballinger Group, said the BOE delivered a “more decisive and more hawkish vote than expected” with the 8 to 1 vote split, supporting gilt yields and lifting sterling.

-“This is a cautious decision which reflects the fact that the Bank of England is simply not in as fortunate a position as the Federal Reserve with regards to inflation… That said, this meeting reads rather like a lead up to a cut in November, and a continued quarterly pace thereafter.”
+“This is a cautious decision which reflects the fact that the Bank of England is simply not in as fortunate a position as the Federal Reserve with regards to inflation. … That said, this meeting reads rather like a lead up to a cut in November, and a continued quarterly pace thereafter.”

-Frederik Ducrozet, head of macroeconomic research at Pictet Wealth Management, said regarding the QT program that the Bank of England was “stuck between a rock and a hard place and that’s because of the choice they made in the past,” and because it was the only central bank in the world that was recording these types of losses.
+Frederik Ducrozet, head of macroeconomic research at Pictet Wealth Management, said regarding the QT program that the Bank of England was “stuck between a rock and a hard place and that’s because of the choice they made in the past,” and that it was the only central bank in the world that was recording these types of losses.

 The U.K.’s new Labour government is due to deliver its first budget in October.
 Extending passive and active QT into next year will create “problems for fiscal policy, at least it doesn’t make the government’s job easier,” Ducrozet told CNBC’s “Street Signs Europe” shortly ahead of the decision.